 - Preparing some essential medicines, cosmetics, and beauty creams is essential.

 - It improves mental activity and learning ability.

 - It controls blood cholesterol.

-- It is widely utilised in Indian medicine, like Unani, Siddha, and Ayurveda.
+- It is widely utilized in Indian medicine, like Unani, Siddha, and Ayurveda.

 - It helps treat toothache.

-- It is recommended to treat cancer and heart disease as it has some essential anti-oxidant properties.
+- It is recommended to treat cancer and heart disease as it has essential antioxidant properties.

 - In the Indian tradition expecting mothers add saffron threads to milk, as it has a good effect on their unborn children and gives them a natural glow.

 - It improves sexual health by increasing libido and curing infertility.

 - It improves memory in those with Alzheimer's' disease.